 For those dog owners who don’t happen to live in Southern Florida or Colorado, you can be excused for not being familiar with what a “Bufo Toad” is.
-That said however, if you do happen to live where one of these particular species of frogs do happen to live, you want to be sure that you fully understand what “kind” of risk that they pose to your pet and be sure you can recognize the symptoms they can cause if your dog (or cat) is exposed to their venom.
+That said however, if you do happen to live where one of these particular species of frogs do happen to live, you want to be sure that you fully understand what “kind” of risk they pose to your pet and be sure you can recognize the symptoms they can cause if your dog (or cat) is exposed to their venom.

-The Bufo Toad can be very poisonous to your pet and cause the condition known as Bufo Toad envenomation.
+This is because the Bufo Toad can be very poisonous to your pet and cause the condition known as Bufo Toad envenomation.

 So, what is a Bufo Toad?
 And how can it hurt my dog?

-Now because the vast majority of Bufo Toad envenomation cases will originate out of Southern Florida, we want to spend the remained of this article specifically focusing on the Giant Toad, Marine Toad or Cane Toad as it is known in Florida especially because the symptoms, prevention and treatment of both Southern Florida’s Bufo toads is very similar to the symptoms, prevent and treatment of Colorado’s version (Bufo Alvarius).
+Now because the vast majority of Bufo Toad envenomation cases will originate out of Southern Florida, we want to spend the remained of this article explicitly focusing on the Giant Toad, Marine Toad or Cane Toad as it is known in Florida especially because the symptoms, prevention and treatment of both Southern Florida’s Bufo toads is very similar to the symptoms, prevent and treatment of Colorado’s version (Bufo Alvarius).

-Southern Florida’s Bufo Toad invasion
+Southern Florida’s Bufo Toad Invasion

-The Bufo Toad, is one of the largest species of toads found in Florida and became a resident in Florida when it was first released into the wild to help the sugar cane industry combat “white grub larvae” infestations that were damaging crops (thus the name Cane Toads).
+The Bufo Toad is one of the largest species of toads found in Florida and became a resident in Florida when it was first released into the wild to help the sugar cane industry combat “white grub larvae” infestations that were damaging crops (thus the name Cane Toads).

 However, they didn’t…

 They established themselves in the environment until they were accidentally released by a pet store in 1955.
 Only then were these veracious eaters able to grow in numbers and become a permanent fixture in Southern Florida.